ComradDoge/DogeEU4/README.md

 - AI Vinland is not allowed to form Canada
 - Transylvania and Cumania can also form Romania

+Government Buildings
+- Added two more government buildings
+- Government buildings are a bit better now just by themselves
+- Government buildings (except the basic courthouse) now affect state edicts when the whole state is built up with a government building.
+You wont lose access to lvl2 state edict if you have a combination of lvl2 and lvl3 government buildings.
+You will lose it when the state has only lvl3 government building after which lvl2 edict turns into lvl3 which you need to reactivate.
+- Universities or S C H O O L S, are under new Education banner now instead of Government due to space constraints
+- Due to the government building rework, state edicts values changed too.
+X Default/X with Town Hall/X with Palace of Justice/X with Governors Residence
+--- Defensiveness: 15%/25%/35%/50%
+--- Manpower: 15%/25%/35%/50%
+--- Trade: 25%/50%/75%/100%
+--- Development: 10%/15%/20%/25%
+--- Missionary: 1%/1.5%/2%/2.5%
+--- Institution: 25%/50%/75%/100%
+--- Ship Building(Time&Cost): -7.5% & 10%/-15% & 15% / -25% & 20% / -30% & 25%

 Buildings
 - Production Buildings: Production efficiency: 50%/100%/150% > 25%/75%/125%, Cost 100/400/800 > 100/500/1500, Build Time: Counting House 12>18
 - Road Buildings: Early Road: State maintenance (SM) 10%>20%, Gravel Road: SM 20%>40% TIME 14>16, Royal Road: SM 40%>60% TIME 16>24, Macadam Road: SM 60%>80% TIME 20>32, Railroad: Cost 800>1000 Time 30>40